How to Recover Deleted Data from Android Internal Memory

 "I've literally try all software in the world, yet no a single one can recover deleted files from my Samsung Galaxy S4.Can any one tell me how to do it?"

 Actually, I myself have also had such a problem.
 Later, I learn that internal memory does not mount as a drive like external memory does and that usually Android recovery tools can only restore things from mounted memory location—SD Card.
 But, Android Data Recovery can easily solve it.
 My phone is Samsung Galaxy S3, based on Android 4.0 though I assume this should work for most Android phones of most Android OS's, including Android 4.3 and 4.4.
+In addition, to recover data from iPhone, you can choose another tool named iPhone Data Recovery.

 1.Android Data Recovery, which is a professional program designed for retrieving lost contacts, messages, WhatsApp history, pictures, music and videos from Android internal memory and also external memory.